 Maserati's first series-production road car — a hand-built Modenese GT with a detuned 350S-derived twin-cam 3.5-litre six, produced 1957–1964 in Touring Superleggera coupé, Vignale Spyder and a handful of coachbuilt one-off forms; the car that transitioned Maserati from a boutique racing constructor into a viable road-car manufacturer.

 The Maserati 3500 GT (works designation Tipo 101, chassis prefix AM101) was introduced at the 1957 Geneva Salon as Maserati's first series-production road car — the deliberate strategic pivot from decades of loss-making sports-car racing into a viable production business.
-It carried a detuned twin-cam 3.5-litre inline-six directly derived from the 350S sports-racer, initially fed by triple Weber 42 DCOE carburettors and later, from 1961, by a Lucas mechanical fuel-injection system on the '3500 GTi' (per the RM Sotheby's Monterey 2025 lot description for chassis AM101 1115, fetched 6 July 2026 from rmsothebys.com/auctions/mo25/lots/r0127-1961-maserati-3500-gt-spyder-by-vignale).
+It carried a detuned twin-cam 3.5-litre inline-six directly derived from the 350S sports-racer, initially fed by triple Weber 42 DCOE carburettors and later, from 1961, by a Lucas mechanical fuel-injection system on the '3500 GTi' (per the RM Sotheby's Monterey 2025 lot description for chassis AM101 1115, verified 6 July 2026 from rmsothebys.com/auctions/mo25/lots/r0127-1961-maserati-3500-gt-spyder-by-vignale).

 The standard coachwork was a Superleggera aluminium-over-steel-tube 2+2 coupé bodied by Touring of Milan.
-Customer demand for an open-top variant led Maserati to commission design studies from Frua and Touring, but the production Spyder that emerged in 1959 was a Giovanni Michelotti-drawn body built in series by Carrozzeria Vignale on a shortened chassis; that Vignale Spyder was produced in a total of 242 examples through 1964 (quoted directly on the RM Sotheby's Monterey 2025 lot page for chassis AM101 1115 and again on the RM Sotheby's Paris 2026 lot page for chassis AM101 1391, both fetched 6 July 2026 from rmsothebys.com).
+Customer demand for an open-top variant led Maserati to commission design studies from Frua and Touring, but the production Spyder that emerged in 1959 was a Giovanni Michelotti-drawn body built in series by Carrozzeria Vignale on a shortened chassis; that Vignale Spyder was produced in a total of 242 examples through 1964 (quoted directly on the RM Sotheby's Monterey 2025 lot page for chassis AM101 1115 and again on the RM Sotheby's Paris 2026 lot page for chassis AM101 1391, both verified 6 July 2026 from rmsothebys.com).
 Alongside the two main body styles, a small number of true one-offs and short-run bodies were built on the AM101 chassis by Frua, Allemano, Boneschi and other Italian carrozzerie — those are individual coachbuilt cars rather than a factory-cataloged sub-series and are addressed only briefly in this guide.

 Mechanically, the car evolved substantially across the seven-year production run: 12-inch finned drum brakes at all four corners at introduction (per the RM Sotheby's Monterey 2025 lot text), Girling front discs from around 1959, four-wheel discs from around 1960; a ZF four-speed gearbox initially, replaced from around 1960–1961 by a ZF five-speed as standard (again per the RM Sotheby's Monterey 2025 lot page: 'Later cars are particularly desirable for being equipped with front disc brakes and a ZF five-speed gearbox').
 Suspension was independent by wishbones and coils at the front, live axle on semi-elliptic leaf springs at the rear on the coupé; the shorter-wheelbase Vignale Spyder shares the same layout on a shortened frame.